astriaorg/docs/docs/overview/bridging.md

 ability to derive deposit transactions from the sequencer or DA network.
 In general, rollup deposits work as follows:

-on the L1, tokens are transferred to some escrow account/contract. the rollup consensus node, which derives the L2 transactions from L1 data, sees these deposits, and includes a corresponding “deposit” transaction in the next L2 block, which is a distinct transaction type.
+On the L1, tokens are transferred to some escrow account/contract. the rollup consensus node, which derives the L2 transactions from L1 data, sees these deposits, and includes a corresponding “deposit” transaction in the next L2 block, which is a distinct transaction type.